The Best Portuguese Restaurants in Montreal

 If you like Portuguese food, this list is for you!

 Do you feel like exploring the cuisine of other European countries?
 Here are a few lists that will allow you to travel while staying in the city: to France with the best French restaurants in Montreal, then off to Greece with the best Greek restaurants in Montreal and lastly to Italy with the best Italian restaurants in Montreal.
-Treat yourself!
+Happy culinary travels!

 Located in the heart of the Plateau Mont-Royal, the chic Aldea serves typical Portuguese fare.
 The decor is chic and modern, with lots of white and rich fabrics.
 One savours refined dishes at Aldea, but without being too sophisticated.
 One comes her to taste delicious fresh fish dishes – including sardines and cod – as well as clams (Ameijoas à Bulhão Pato) and grilled octopus.
 In addition, there are a few meat dishes on the menu, such as grilled chicken, filet mignon, rib-eye and lamb.